Passw/DrDonk-unlocker/readme.md

 * Fix vmware-vmx and derivatives to allow macOS to boot
 * Fix vmwarebase.dll or .so to allow Apple to be selected during VM creation
+* Get a copy of the macOS VMware Tools for the guest
+* Fix the UEFI ROM files to allow Leopard and Snow Leopard client versions to be installed

 In all cases make sure VMware is not running, and any background guests have been shutdown.

 The code is written in Python with some Bash and Command files.

 ## 2. Prerequisites
-The code requires Python 3.8 to work.
+The code requires Python 3.6 to work.
 Most Linux distros ship with a compatible Python interpreter and should work without requiring any additional software.

 Windows Unlocker has a packaged minimal version of the Python and so does not require Python to be installed.